open-resources/dash_curriculum/tutorial/part1/chapter2_Gab.md

 # Chapter 2: Getting Started with Dash

 - Structure of a Dash App
-  - Dash apps are rendered and accessible in a web browser and require the developer to follow some folder structure and naming conventions.
+  - Dash apps are rendered and displayed in a web browser.
-  - The are best practices for a structure of a simple Dash App.
-Take this app as an example:
+  - The are best practices to structure a Dash Apps.
+Following such best practices will simplify the development of the app.
+Let's take a simple Dash App example:

 ```
 # (1) Required Python Libraries